 You maybe also have to use the option

-If you are not familiar with TensorFlow, a good place to get started is with the following self-study introduction to TensorFlow notebooks:
+If you are not familiar with TensorFlow, an excellent place to get started is with the following self-study introduction to TensorFlow notebooks:

 - Introduction to TensorFlow Part 1 - Basics.